-In assessing the recoverability of these long-lived assets, we first determine their fair values, which are based on assumptions regarding the estimated future cash flows that could reasonably be generated by these assets.
-If impairment indicators were present based on our undiscounted cash flow models, which include assumptions regarding projected cash flows, we would discount the cash flows to assess impairments on long-lived assets.
+We assess recoverability of these assets by comparing the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
+If impairment indicators were present based on our undiscounted cash flow models, which include assumptions regarding projected cash flows, we would perform a discounted cash flow analysis to assess impairments on long-lived assets.
 Variances in these assumptions could have a significant impact on our conclusion as to whether an asset is impaired or the amount of any impairment charge.
 Impairment charges, if any, result in situations where any fair values of these assets are less than their carrying values.